 jacking up the bridge, transporting and installation into its final position using SPMT (Self Propelled Modular Transport).

-The preparation of detailed drawings, the supply of steel materials, fabrication, blast treatment and delivery to the assembly area.
 The main girders were delivered as six sections with the heaviest being 55te.
 These were offloaded and assembled using a 200te mobile crane.

 The reinforced concrete abutment cill beams were to be linked to the completed bridge and lifted as part of the SPMT operations.
 This increased the total weight of the bridge to 2000te.
 Concerns were raised that the permanent bearings could be damaged during transportation and Cleveland Bridge were asked to assist.